laurelherting/lmh-headspace/AWS/examTips.md

 Paying account should be used for billing purposes only.
 Don't deploy resources into paying account.

+## Security in the Cloud

 ### AWS Shared Responsibility Model
-* know inside & out going into exam to pass
+Know inside & out going into exam to pass
     Who's responsible for what with the cloud?
-** **Remember this summary:
+    Remember this summary:

 AWS Responsibility (OF the cloud):
 1. Hardware/AWS Global Instrastructure